 Sit in Mrs. Beeton's kitchen

-See the many exhibits and display of book, artifacts artwork, ceramics depicting the history of the Monarchy.
+See the many exhibits and display of books, artifacts artwork, ceramics depicting the history of the Monarchy.

 CHARLES DICKENS is perhaps the best loved and most popular English novelist of the nineteenth century.
 All his major works are still in print today, while his stories continue to be dramatized, and it is still very much through the eyes of Dickens that the London of Victorian times is seen.

 He was born in Kent, returned there to live in 1860, and set many of his stories in the Medway area.
 Of his fifteen novels, David Copperfield comes closest to being autobiographical, with its description of child labour, and the hero as a law reporter.
 The character Mr. Micawber was taken from his own father, so too were the scenes in the Marshalsea debtors' prison in Littel Dorrit.